rborulchenko/store/README.md

 # store

-Just for to refresh the memory.
+Just for refresh the memory.